 The lunch program is not optional, if you prefer your child to bring lunch from home, please do so every day that your child is in attendance at the Center.
 We will provide milk to drink.
 Parents are encouraged to support the Center's efforts in developing healthy food habits.
 When preparing your child's lunch, we encourage you to choose lean meat, fish, and poultry.
 Limit foods that are high in saturated fats.
 Choose foods that are good sources of fiber and starch, such as whole grain breads and cereals, fruits and vegetables, and dried beans and peas.
 Avoid foods that are high in sugar and sodium.
+Please refrain from bringing any food that contains nuts.
 Your help in providing lunches that do not contain candy or junk food is greatly appreciated.